Part I. KNOWING ABOUT ERASURE

 I can’t be found out.
+I can’t be seen as a troublemaker.
 They must believe that I am one of their own.
-I want to be liked and accepted.
-I can’t be seen as a trouble maker.
-I desperately want to belong, but at what costs?
+I want to belong, but at what costs?
 To assimilate, I must internalize the master’s tools, and I must be re-educated to protect their ethos.
-To survive, I must blend in, and that means erasing my different ways of thinking if they don’t serve the master, or at the very least, I should keep them to myself.
+To survive, I must blend in, and that means erasing my different ways of thinking if they don’t serve the master.
+Or at the very least, I should keep them to myself.

-When I spoke about these painful feelings of separation, of feeling judged by others and myself for the color of my skin, and of feeling like I plainly did not belong, another highly-regarded white dharma teacher advised me: “It’s all conditioning.
+When I spoke about these painful feelings of separation and alienation from the community, another highly-regarded white dharma teacher advised me: “It’s all conditioning.
 Just meditate and look deeply into those conditioning.
 Be free now.
 We see you, and we welcome you into our folds.”

 “Walk rather than drive.
 That’s what I do.
 I don’t want to be dead for driving while black.”
 My friend Derrin realized that he would be better off walking than driving.
 He wanted to blend in and not risk being targeted.
-A few years later Derrin moved to a rural town in a predominantly white part of the state, and he is worried.
+A few years later when Derrin moved to a rural town in a predominantly white part of the state, he was worried.
 “I’m going to have to drive, and I’m going to be stopped by a police officer in the middle of nowhere.
 What do I do?
 How can I protect myself?”
-Derrin moved his fingers over the thin grey hair on his head and chin, smiled and said, “well, maybe old age will be on my side now” - hoping that he will be seen as a harmless elder next when stopped for driving while black.
+Derrin paused and ran his fingers over the thinning white hair on his head.
+“Well, maybe old age will be on my side now,” He smiled, hoping that he will be seen as a harmless elderly next time he is stopped for driving while black.

 Although I’ve never been arrested because of my race, I am easily mistaken for another Asian woman - be it at my children’s school when I was asked about another Asian child as if I were their mother, or recently at a funeral where someone complimented me on my speech when it was not I who spoke about the deceased.
 I have also been ridiculed for my accent.

-Shamed and made to feel as if I should know how to pronounce such simple words, I’d smile feebly (along but shrink inside), hoping to stymie the reddening of my cheeks that would call out my vulnerability to the whole wide world.
+Shamed and made to feel as if I should know how to pronounce such simple words, I’d smile along, hoping to suppress the reddening of my cheeks that would call out my vulnerability to the whole wide world.

-This time, though I felt the shame, I did not join the laughter.
+One time I didn't even know how it happened, but I did not join the laughter.
 I paused and stayed silent until the jokesphere was over.
-I listened internally to my own feelings of hurt, anger, rejection, and resistance.
+I listened internally to my shameful feelings of hurt, anger, rejection, and exclusion.
 I hated not getting a joke, and worse, I hated being the butt of a joke.
 I felt my whole body deflating from exhaustion.
 Feeble and powerless.
-This is an old code reminding me once again that I did not belong: English was not my mother tongue.
+This is an old code reminding me once again that I did not belong.
+English is not my mother tongue.
 I was not born here.
 I could never understand.
-And there was nothing I could do to stop the ridicule.
+And there was nothing I could do to stop the mockery.

-Pausing in silence, however, I started a rebellion against erasure.
-I stayed present to an inner truth.
+Yet, because I could pause, I did.
+Perhaps I had practiced meditation long enough to trust silence and take refuge in it.
+And in this moment of mindful silence, a rebellion against erasure was born.
+Instead of shoving away these difficult feelings, I stayed present and became aware of another truth.
 I did not find “ear” funny, and I did not need to pretend that it was funny.
 I did not need to collude in faulting this Asian immigrant for her failure at fitting in.
 It suddenly dawned on me that I was not the problem.
 Not me, not mine.

-This insight that it is not my story and not my problem allowed me some distance from others’ perceptions and projections.
-I could experience their reactions without feeling as if I were responsible and that I needed to do something to fix it.
-I did not need to compensate for my “deficiency” by attending Harvard, Stanford, and M.I.T., or by over-achieving in myriad other ways in order to have a place at the table.
+I did not need to compensate for my “deficiency” by attending Harvard, Stanford, and M.I.T., or by overachieving in myriad other ways in order to have a place at the table.
 I could simply show up just as I am.
 That is enough.
-Of course, if there were any possibility of physical harm, I would remove myself.
+Of course, if there were any possibility of physical harm, I would happily remove myself.

-This time it stopped at the silent retreat.
-Erasure resisted.
+This time it stopped at the workshop.
 I woke up to the Buddha leaving my heart, and I said no. Stay.
 Don’t flee.
 Stay awake to the knowing.
 You know that comment was exclusive and harmful.
 You can’t assume that the teachers know and will take care of it.